telerik/reporting-docs/knowledge-base/print-error-chrome.md

 ## Workaround for the HTML5-based Report Viewers
 This workaround was proposed by one of our users- check the post from **Thanh** in [Print Dialog doesn't appear in Google Chrome 77.0.3865.75](https://feedback.telerik.com/reporting/1429337-print-dialog-doesn-t-appear-in-google-chrome-77-0-3865-75) thread.
 It allows you to triger the print dialog on **Print** click.
+Our user **Naumand** updated it, so the same functionality is achieved in Firefox.
 Here are the required steps:
 1) Add a reference to the [Print.js](https://printjs.crabbly.com/) third party library in the viewer's page (above the reference to the viewer's JavaScript file).
 2) Copy the **telerikReportViewer-x.x.x.x.js** file locally and refer it in the page from the local source.
-For example, if the viewer is copied to the folder "(base application folder)/ReportViewer" the references may look like:
+For example, if the viewer is copied to the folder _"(base application folder)/ReportViewer"_ the references may look like:

 ```JavaScript
 <head>